 - If they do, you will need to ask them if they are included in the tuition bills, or you need to pay them additionally, and then proceed on with completing the payments.

 - If they have a mandatory group health insurance plan with an optional waiver, check if it fits you.
 If it does not, ask them to send you a waiver form and complete steps 2, 3 &4.

 - If they do not have any insurance plan, complete steps 2, 3 & 4.

-- Check for companies offering medical insurance for international students in the US.
-You can also visit comparison marketplaces such as Insubuy to find the best health insurance plan that suits you.
+- Check for companies offering health insurance for international students in the US or brokers such as Insubuy

 - List the benefits you think are necessary for you (including the waiver form), and compare it with the plans the companies you have checked are offering.
 Do not forget to check if your dependents can be added to the plan if you plan to bring someone to the US with you.

 - Select the most suitable plan for you, and proceed on purchasing it.

 Why do we advise you to choose Insubuy?